 In the course of preparing this TAMP, it has been identified that there is a need to further develop Council's asset management processes and practices in relation to its transport assets.
 The asset management improvement plan which is set out in Table 20 details the key improvement tasks.
-Completion of these tasks will management capabilities for the transport asset portfolio.
+Completion of these tasks will improve Council's asset management capabilities for the transport asset portfolio.